KQWC-FM

-KQWC-FM (95.7 MHz) is a radio station broadcasting an adult contemporary music format.
+KQWC-FM (95.7 MHz) is a radio station broadcasting a classic rock music format.
 Licensed to Webster City, Iowa, United States, the station serves the Fort Dodge area.
 The station is currently licensed to Fieldview Broadcasting LLC.

 History

-On January 13, 2003, the station was sold to WMMP, on December 28, 2005, the station was sold to NRG Media, and on December 5, 2005, the station was sold to NRG Media.
-The station has been under the ownership of Fieldview Broadcasting since 2014.
+The station first began broadcasting in 1969.
+In 1971, the Go-Rich Corporation, led by G.D.
+Warland, purchased the station from Jack Whitesell of Iowa Falls and changed the callsign to KQWC.

+In 1991, the station underwent a significant technical upgrade, moving from its original frequency of 95.9 MHz to 95.7 MHz.
+This move coincided with the construction of a new 445-foot tower and an increase in power from 3,000 watts to 25,000 watts, expanding its coverage area across north-central Iowa.
+The station was acquired in 2019 by Danette and Kirk Graeve through Fieldview Broadcasting LLC.

 Programming

 KQWC-FM is a long-time Iowa State Cyclones football and basketball affiliate, and carried the Chicago White Sox of the MLB from 2021 to 2023.
 The station also carries high school sports from the 5 high schools in the listening area, including Webster City, South Hamilton, Clarion-Goldfield-Dows, Eagle Grove, and Roland-Story.